Coinsnap/Bitcoin-Voting/readme.txt

 After saving settings you can use Store ID and Api Key on the step 2.

-### 4. Configure Bitcoin Donation plugin ####
+### 4. Configure Coinsnap Bitcoin Voting plugin ####

 ### 4.1.
-Donation shortcode ###
+Voting shortcode ###

-Go to "Bitcoin Donations" in the sideboard on the left in your WordPress and click on "Bitcoin Donations".
-At the top of the page you will find shortcode [bitcoin_donation] that you can use it in your content.
+Go to "Bitcoin Voting" in the sideboard on the left in your WordPress and click on "Bitcoin Voting".
+At the top of the page you will find shortcode [bitcoin_voting] that you can use it in your content.

 ### 4.2.
 Configure your settings ####

-Scroll down a little bit, and you'll find Bitcoin Donation plugin settings:
+Scroll down a little bit, and you'll find Coinsnap Bitcoin Voting plugin settings:

 * Currency
 * Theme (Light/Dark)